STOmics/SAW/README.md

 Workflow for analyzing Stereo-Seq transcriptome data STOmics Analysis Workflow1 (SAW) software suite is a set of pipelines bundled to position sequenced reads to their spatial location on the tissue section, quantify spatial gene expression and visually present spatial expression distribution.

+##  Workflow of SAW
 SAW processes the sequencing data of Stereo-Seq to generate spatial gene expression matrices, and then users could take these files as the starting point to perform downstream analysis.
 SAW includes eight essential pipelines:
 ADD A IMAGE HERE